 Three-time LPGA Tour winner and eighth-ranked player in the world, Brooke Henderson is joining Canadian Pacific as its newest ambassador for the CP Women's Open

 Congenital heart disease is the world's leading birth defect and the doctors, nurses and staff at CHEO treat over 600 babies, toddlers, pre-teens and teens with heart related issues each year.
 In an effort to better care for all of these patients, CHEO will be embarking on a $1.8 million renovation that will merge the hospital's Catheterization Lab and the Interventional Suite.

 Filled with cutting edge technology, this new space will offer young cardiac patients improved diagnoses and treatment.
-This means safer care, with the lowest possible exposure to radiation, less invasive procedures, in some cases the elimination of surgery altogether and faster recovery times to help get them home as quickly as possible.
+This means safer care, less invasive procedures, in some cases the elimination of surgery altogether and faster recovery times to help get them home as quickly as possible.

 "Technological advancements offering the clearest and most concise images for our doctors are a vital element of the Catheterization Lab and Interventional Suite upgrade that will be funded with the help of CP's "Beautiful Hearts" campaign," said Kevin Keohane, CHEO Foundation President and CEO.
 "The result will be a technologically advanced suite that will allow doctors and technologists to more accurately diagnose, and more gently treat, vulnerable young patients."

 Make your donations go twice as far!
 From April 1 through August 27, CP will double your donation.